What is a Master of Public Health (Advanced)?

 - Apply knowledge and skills of systematic research to public health practice.

-This course accredited by the Council of Academic Public Health Institutions Australasia.
+Torrens Public Health courses are informed by the Council of Academic Public Health Australasia Competencies.

 PHAA registration